 - (1) Don Carlos, Bukidnon (3.12 hectares) Although groundbreaking ceremonies were held, the actual commencement of construction activities were however held in abeyance pending issuance of clearances by the government departments of the Agrarian Reform (DAR) and Agriculture (DA). - (2) Brgy.
 Bit-os, Butuan City (6.19 hectares) The development permit and environmental clearance for this project have been obtained from the concerned local government offices.
-Construction activity on this project was put on hold pending issuance of clearances by the Departments of the Agrarian Reform (DAR) and Agriculture (DA). - (3) Bgy.
-Poloyagon, Pagadian City (8.96 hectares) The development permit and environmental clearance for PG-Pagadian have been obtained from the concerned local government agencies in early 2011.
-Subsequently, a land conversion clearance was obtained from the Department Agrarian Reform in June 2011.
-(Construction of the initial phase of this project is scheduled to begin by early 2013.)
+Construction activity on this project was put on hold pending issuance of clearances on land use conversion by the Departments of the Agrarian Reform (DAR) and Agriculture (DA).

-Funding of the development of the smaller memorial parks come from internally-generated cash and through offsetting arrangements with contractors and suppliers.
-Boutique parks require substantially lower development costs because they are smaller and have lesser amenities than the big-city memorial parks that the Company built before.
-The Company continues to fund such boutique parks, having been relieved of the burden of debt service resulting from the Court's stay order and implementation of the rehabilitation plan (albeit temporarily set aside by the Court; more on this below) and with reduced overhead costs from previous retrenchments and cost-cutting measures.
-Construction of these parks will be phased so that each of them is completed within certain required time frames, considering funding constraint.
+Funding of the development of the memorial parks come from internally-generated cash and through offsetting arrangements with contractors and suppliers.
+These parks require substantially lower development costs because they are smaller and may have lesser amenities than the big-city memorial parks that the Company built previously.
+The Company continues to fund such developments, having been relieved of the burden of debt service resulting from the Court's stay order and implementation of the rehabilitation plan (albeit temporarily set aside by the Court; more on this below) and with reduced overhead costs from previous retrenchments and cost-cutting measures.
+Given funding constraint, construction of these parks will be phased so that each of them is completed within shorter time frames than if it where wholly constructed.